donnybrilliant/terminal.sh/README.md

 - name command in chat too
 - unique names generator for alliances?
 - autocomplete for /join with available user.alliance[] or the way socket keeps track of the rooms.
+- tab suggestions on multiple lines causes rerender on new lines...

 Now i want to think bigger about this!
 I want this to be a game with socketio.
 It should also have a chat.
 The chat should be initiated with "chat" command, bypass all other commands and have own commands starting with / or : .
 There should be one general room, but the user can enter a command /alliance (or :alliance) with one or more existing usernames to create a private room for those users.